The Importance of Infection Control in Phlebotomy

 Hand Hygiene

 Effective infection control protocols start with proper hand hygiene.
 Hands are the primary mode of disease transmission for many common infections.
-Proper hand hygiene significantly reduces this risk during phlebotomy procedures.
+Rigorous hand hygiene significantly reduces this risk during phlebotomy procedures.

 Personal Protective Equiment